scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 us to develop tools for users that fill those gaps, and gave us direct experience with the very same tools our users use to do real science.

+In the near future, we will expand Python workload analysis to Perlmutter, a new system with CPU+GPU and CPU-only nodes to identify users of the CPU nodes who might be able to take advantage of GPUs.
+Other future plans include examining Python use within the context of specific science areas by linking our data with user account and allocation data, and using natural language processing and machine learning to proactively identify issues that users have with Python on our systems.
+Another interesting avenue to pursue is whether the monitoring data we gather may be of use to users as an aid for reproducible computational science.
+If users are able to access Python usage data we collect from their jobs, they could use it to verify what Python packages and package versions were used and obtain some degree of software provenance for reproducing and verifying their results.

+..
    Future plans include expanding Python workload analysis to the new GPU-based Perlmutter system being deployed now at NERSC.
    Through comprehensive monitoring of Python use on Perlmutter we hope to identify users of Perlmutter's CPU-only nodes who might be able to migrate to GPUs and accelerate their science.
    We look forward to finding out what fraction of our users might be able to do this and what the challenges are.
    At the center level, OMNI includes time series data from a variety of sources including the HPC and storage systems at NERSC, supporting computational infrastructure, environmental sensors, mechanical systems, and more.
    Understanding whether Python use has any measurable impacts at the systems level is one potential area of future work.
    Similarly, examining Python use within the context of specific science areas is possible by linking usage with user account and allocation data from other sources.
    Applying more advanced natural language analysis and machine learning techniques to proactively identify issues that users have with Python on our systems is also an interesting avenue to pursue.

 We anticipate that developers of scientific Python software may find the information we gather to be informative.